ashwinbhaskar/aerospike-migration/README.md

 # aerospike-migration

-A CLI application to migrate aerospike data from postgres to aero-spike
+A CLI application to migrate aerospike data from postgresql to aerospike

 ## Build